 The bent-over forward position is typical for shoulder extension exercises.
 These dumbbell rows are convenient to do at home or in the gym.
 Choose the dumbbell weight according to your preference, but keep it relatively low to protect your back.
 Next, lean your body forward in a standing position, engaging your core.
-Let your arms hang down, similar to a rear delt fly, then lift the weights to your side, but bending your arms at the elbow this time.
+Let your arms hang down, like a rear delt fly, then lift the weights to your side, but bend your arms at the elbow this time.

 If you want to build muscle mass to rival Arnie himself, you could try the exercise named after him, the Arnold press.
 Standing with your shoulders hip-distance apart, holding the dumbbells at shoulder height.
-Choose a lower weight as this will enhance safety and control as you lift upwards.
-Bring your elbows out to the side and extend your arms up over your head.
+Choose a lower weight, which will enhance safety and control as you lift upwards.
+Bring your elbows to the side and extend your arms over your head.
 This is one rep. You could start with ten to fifteen reps, with a minute’s rest between sets, then increase weight gradually if you prefer.

 Stability Ball Cobra

-If you like using a stability ball, there’s another great exercise you can try to develop muscle growth in your rear deltoids.
+If you like using a stability ball, you can try another great exercise to develop muscle growth in your rear deltoids.
 Lie down forwards and rest your body weight on the stability ball.
-Keep your legs extended and toes flexed for support.
+Keep your legs extended, and your toes flexed for support.
 Stretch both arms behind you and pull your chest up and forward.
 If you’re a fan of yoga, this is the same as the cobra position, but with the addition of a stability ball.
 Again, you don’t need weights for this exercise.

 Rear Delt Pull

-The rear delt pull, or face pull, you can do using a band or specially designed resistance machine.
-If you’re using a band, ensure it’s adequately secured with the anchor point just above your head.
-Next, stand up straight, grab the band, and pull it towards your nose, and then extend your arms until you feel the tension in the band.
+You can do the rear delt pull or face pull using a band or specially designed resistance machine.
+First, use a band to ensure it’s adequately secured with the anchor point above your head.
+Next, stand up straight, grab the band, pull it towards your nose, and then extend your arms until you feel the tension in the band.
 Repeat this exercise in ten to fifteen reps at a time.
 Again, if you’re using a machine at the gym, you can increase or decrease the resistance to suit your preferences.

-If you want to get your delts ripped, another great exercise is the upright row.
+Another great exercise is the upright row if you want to get your delts ripped.
 It’s also easy and convenient to do at home or in the gym.
 Grab a set of medium-sized dumbbells.
 Stand with your feet shoulder-width apart, extend your arms, face your knuckles forwards, and the weights up to your chest, and back down again.
 You can do as many sets as you like and increase the weight after a time if you prefer.